kinfra/gradle-presets/README.md

 ##### Java target version is 1.8

-At the moment we use Java 1.8 in most of our projects.
+For now, default Java version in our projects is 1.8.

 ##### Full exception info in tests